chef/chef-web-docs/chef_master/source/style_guide.rst

 The ``build`` directory contains the output of the ``make`` command.

-In the past, the chef-web-docs repo contained documentation for prior verions of Chef components.
+In the past, the chef-web-docs repo contained documentation for prior versions of Chef components.
 Currently, the repo is limited to the current major versions of Chef components.

 When submitting a GitHub pull request or issue to chef-web-docs, remember: